+Harmonised procedures for IECEx Certification of Equipment, Components and Systems associated with the production, dispensing and use of gaseous Hydrogen

 Scope

-This document provides guidance on certification of gaseous Hydrogen Fuel Dispensing equipment, components and systems in the IECEx Equipment Certification Scheme.
+This document sets out the approach for certification of equipment, components and systems, associated with the production, distribution, dispensing and use of hydrogen, including gaseous hydrogen dispensing equipment, components and systems for light and heavy duty vehicles, within the IECEx Equipment Certification Scheme.
 It supplements existing Scheme documents such as IECEx 02, OD 009 and OD 280.
 It covers information relevant to:

 IECEx certification bodies (ExCBs) and IECEx testing laboratories (ExTLs);